satori-chatbots/user-simulator/README.md

 # User simulator for chatbot testing

 ## Description
-The evolution of technology increased the complexity of chatbots and also it's testing methods.
+The evolution of technology increased the complexity of chatbots, and also it's testing methods.
 With the introduction of LLMs, chatbots are capable of humanizing conversations and imitating the pragmatics of natural language.
 Several approaches have been created in order to evaluate the performance of chatbots.